nbrady-techempower/TFB-Documentation/docs/Project-Information/Concepts.md

 * select which framework tests are to be run based on command-line arguments you provide
 * install the necessary software (both on the `app server` and other servers)
+* launch the framework(s) you've requested, each in turn
-* launch the framework
+* launch the necessary database servers
-* access the urls listed in [the requirements](http://www.techempower.com/benchmarks/#section=code) and verify the responses
+* access the URIs listed in [the requirements](http://www.techempower.com/benchmarks/#section=code) and verify the responses
 * launch the load generation software on the `load server`
 * gather the results
-* halt the framework
+* halt the framework, and repeat for the next framework as specified by command-line arguments